Meditation and mindfulness

 Where is it?

-For the final ten to fifteen minutes, people will have the chance to say something if they would like to.
+followed by a full 15-minutes silence.
+We finish with a brief opportunity for anyone to share their reflections or insights.
 Some people like to share an image or a thought which has come to them during the silence, or a response to the reading.
 We won’t get into a discussion, or an argument!
 But we will listen respectfully to anything which is shared, and see whether it might have something to say to us.
 No need to say anything if you don’t want to.
 And if no-one feels the urge to speak, we might enjoy another few minutes of quiet…

 Will we finish on time?
 I have to get back to work…